ulampinoy/ulampinoy-atbp/posts/2023-04-10-tinola-tulya.md

 ![Tulya Tinola served hot in a bowl](/static/images/tulya-tinola-bowl.jpg)

-Remember, the key to a successful Tinolang Tulya is using fresh ingredients.
+Remember, the key to a delicious Tinolang Tulya is using fresh ingredients.
 Happy cooking!